The Home Field Advantage

 There’s no shame in being a home-based business.
 Lots of famous businesses have started in the garage or basement.
 While running a business out of your home has many similarities to a bricks-and-mortar operation, you need to be honest with yourself in assessing the viability of operating out of your home.

-Here are some things to consider before you clean out the spare bedroom or the garage to make room for computers or inventory.
+Here are some things to consider before you clean out a spare bedroom or the garage to make room for computers or inventory.

 MINDSET.
 Running a business out of your home can be filled with distractions, from the warm bed in the next room to the TV and refrigerator upstairs.
 Can you keep your eye on the ball and not get distracted by everything on the sidelines?